 - Future: Granite Pipeline extension towards Middle Branch

 A segment of the Granite Pipeline re-location project began in 2018 in Gwyanns Falls Leakin Park and was completed in August 2019.
 A 50-foot wide right-of-way will remain free and clear of woody vegetation atop the new pipeline, so long as the 25-year franchise agreement remains in place—though pipeline segments installed deep underground via drilling operations, may be approved for woody plantings to shrink the clearing down to 20-feet.

-Integrated Vegetation Management (IVM) is the technique used to treat non-native invasive plants that result as a response to construction disturbance.
+Integrated Vegetation Management (IVM) is the technique used to treat non-native invasive plants that result from a response to construction disturbance.
 BGE is conducting IVM, up to 50 feet outside the right-of-way (ROW), until June 19, 2024.
-After 2024, BGE will conduct IVM within the ROW during the entirety of the Franchise agreement.
+After 2024, BGE will conduct IVM within the ROW during the entirety of the Franchise Agreement.

 Future recreational and infrastructure repairs that received funding from the project include repaving tennis courts in Leakin Park and reconstruction of the Stokes Drive baseball field.

 Granite Pipeline Project Communications

 To stay in the loop about the project and what efforts BCRP is undergoing to facilitate conservation, please reference the following contact information.
 Thank you!